geleto/cascador-ai/README.md

 *Cascador-AI* is evolving to enhance its capabilities and robustness.
 Here are the key features planned for future releases:

-- **Covert any renderer to Tool** create.Tool(), for use in Vercel AI tools property
-- **Convert any Tool to a Renderer** - call tools directly rather than the LLM choosing to call, call with named arguments
 - **optional JS/TS scripts and templates** to be used instead of Cascada
 - **Integrating the messages property with prompts**: template prompts are rendered and appended to the messages (if the property exists)
 - **Simplified loader wrapper**: replace the overcomplicated nunjucks loaders with simple function or interface